Docking

 Defining input parameters

-- After that, you will be asked to enter active/passive residues of the proteins.
+- After that, you will be asked to enter the active/passive residues of the proteins.
 Here, active residues mean the binding/catalytic residues and passive residues are the surrounding surface residues.
 The active residues will be entered in digits only such as 150, 152, etc. Do not enter the residue name.
 If you are not aware of the active residues of the proteins, then predict them as explained in a previous article.

-- You can also set the residue accessibility in angstrom.
+- You can also set the residue accessibility in Angstrom.
 But we are leaving it as it is.

 - You can either passive residues by yourself or click on the option “Automatically define passive residues”.